 The first aprons appear to be little more than squares or rectangles of linen cloth tied around the workers waist.
 Fabric was precious because, for the common folk, it was woven at home on narrow looms.
 Every scrap was used, so there was probably a minimum of cut and sew involved.
 And there wouldn't have been a lot of resources... time or money, to spend on decorative aprons.

+The earliest pictures of aprons that I've found showed peasants or laborers in medeval or renaissance time... both men and women.
 The wealthy folk that had their portraits painted would not have done any labor that required garment protection.
 And if they did, they wouldn't have allowed the painter show them in work garb.

 Plain aprons were the norm until the late 1500s, when elaborately decorated aprons became the style for women.
 These weren't work aprons.
 They were fashionable, status aprons decorated with expensive lace and embroidery.

 When Europeans began immigrating to the new world, aprons were simple & functional as a reaction to the excesses of fashion.
-The Pilgrim women wore plain, long, white aprons.
-Later, the Quaker women wore long aprons made of colored silk.
+The Pilgrim women wore plain, white long aprons.
+Later the Quaker women wore long aprons made of colored silk.

+Back in England, politics dictated fashion during the reign of Oliver Cromwell.
+Simple aprons were the rule until Charles II reclaimed his throne.
 At that time, the fashion pendulum moved again to the other extreme... embroidery & lace again decorated aprons.
-This time they were worn at Louis XIV's court in France.
+They were even worn at Louis XIV's court in France.

+In England, women competed to see who could have the most elaborately decorated apron.
+Wealthy women often left their heirloom aprons to favored family members.
 The Duchess of Queensbury once wore an apron that was rumored to have cost 200 guineas. (which must have been a LOT of money or the story wouldn't survive in oral history!)